azureossd/azureossd.github.io/_posts/2020-09-15-unable-to-download-static-content-php-on-azure-app-service-linux.md

         ```cli
         az webapp config set -g MyResourceGroup -n mysamplesite --startup-file /home/site/wwwroot/startup.sh
         ```
-    5. This will restart the site and change apache configuration that will enable file downloads > 2mb.
+    5. This will restart the site and change apache configuration that will enable file downloads > 2MB.

-## If you are downloading files using a php script
+## If you are downloading files through php script using specific PHP APIs (e.g. fpassthru())

-The fix will require changing your code that reads files.
+- The fix will require changing your code that reads files.
 It involves moving away from reading files using fpassthru.

-A sample php code snippet is below:
+    #### A sample php code snippet is below:

     ```php
     <?php